CLP Holdings Limited – Half year report – 30 June 2020

 The Group operates, through its subsidiaries, joint ventures and associates, in five major geographical regions – Hong Kong, Mainland China, India, Southeast Asia and Taiwan, and Australia.
-In accordance with the Group’s internal organisation and reporting structure, the operating segments are based on geographical regions.
+The operating segments are based on geographical regions.
 Substantially all the principal activities of the Group in each region are for the generation and supply of electricity which are managed and operated on an integrated basis.

 Information about the Group’s operations by geographical region is as follows:

-EBITDAF = Earnings before interest, taxes, depreciation and amortisation, and fair value adjustments.
+EBITDAF stands for earnings before interest, taxes, depreciation and amortisation, and fair value adjustments.
 For this purpose, fair value adjustments include fair value gains or losses on derivative financial instruments relating to transactions not qualifying as hedges and ineffectiveness of cash flow hedges.
-Items affecting comparability refer to significant unusual and infrequent events such as acquisition / disposal, impairment of non-current assets, property valuation gain / loss, provision for legal disputes and change in law or natural catastrophe.
-They are considered irrelevant for assessing the underlying performance of the Group and are separately disclosed to allow a better understanding and comparison of the financial results.
-Details of the items affecting comparability can be found on page 9.

 Our investments in Mainland China are mainly through joint ventures and associates, whereby under equity method of accounting, CLP shares its proportionate earnings but not the revenues and expenses.